 Full Disclosure, we aren't perfect.
 Yet...

 Now with all that said, full disclosure, we’re not perfect.
 Yes, there are some chemicals used in the production of these fibres.
-And yes, some of our gear uses more traditional fabric blends.
+And yes, some of our gear uses more traditional fabric blends (hats for example).
 Yes, we emit carbon when we ship our goods and no our van doesn’t run on vegetable oil… yet.
 Unless you’re sitting in a teepee, with your thumb up your ass, growing your own crops and fertilizing with your s**t, you’re not perfect either.

 For us, it comes down to giving back more than we take.
 We realize no business is prefect which is why we are committed to making a tangible difference in the environment with every sale.
 We are dedicated to working with companies that promote and take action on ocean conservancy.
 With every product purchased we work with our partners to clean up an entire bag of trash/plastic off BC beaches.